Technical Support for Antennas & Related Gear

 • Commonly used in these cable assembly types and applications:

-• IoT Infrastructure: For sprawling IoT networks, especially in urban areas where long cable runs might be necessary, LMR-400 ensures minimal signal loss.
+• IoT Infrastructure: LMR-400 ensures minimal signal loss for sprawling IoT networks, especially in urban areas where long cable runs might be necessary.

-• Outdoor Sensors & Devices: Given its UV-resistant jacket, the LMR-400 is apt for outdoor IoT sensors, including weather stations or smart agriculture sensors.
+• Outdoor Sensors & Devices: The LMR-400's UV-resistant jacket suits outdoor IoT sensors, including weather stations or smart agriculture sensors.

-• Smart Buildings & Campuses: With variations like the LMR-400-FR, it's safe for indoor applications, linking various IoT devices in smart buildings.
+• Smart Buildings & Campuses: Variations like the LMR-400-FR are safe for indoor applications, linking various IoT devices in smart buildings.

 Conclusion:

 When diving into the world of coaxial cables, the LMR-400's features make it a stalwart.
-Its meticulous design, broad-spectrum application, and suitability for IoT installations make it more than just a cable; it's an investment in reliable connectivity.
+Its meticulous design, broad-spectrum application, and suitability for IoT installations make it more than just a cable; it invests in reliable connectivity.
 Whether it's ensuring a steady Wi-Fi connection, setting up an extensive IoT network, or even dabbling in radio systems, the LMR-400 stands ready to deliver.
-As the digital age propels forward, equipping oneself with robust tools like the LMR-400 isn't just wise; it's essential.
+As the digital age propels, equipping oneself with robust tools like the LMR-400 isn't just wise; it's essential.

 « Back to Blog